SpecFlowOSS/SpecFlow/docs/Installation/Configuration.md

 SpecFlow's behavior can be configured extensively.
 How to configure SpecFlow depends on the version of SpecFlow you are using.

+Note: bear in mind that, although this article is meant to address features default language configuration, you may define  language directly on the top of your feature.
+For further details, refer to [Gerkin's #language directive]( https://docs.specflow.org/projects/specflow/en/latest/Gherkin/Feature-Language.html)

 ## SpecFlow 3.x

 Starting with SpecFlow 3, you can use the `specflow.json` file to configure it.
 It is mandatory for .NET Core projects and it is recommended for .NET Framework projects.